Intrinsec/protoc-gen-sanitize/README.md

 ## Parameters

-The plugin can take `enforce` as a parameter to stop protoc generation if protobuf strings without explicit sanitization options (to enable or disable it) are encountered.
-This parameter prevent from missing sanitization.
+The plugin can take `strict` as a parameter to return an error if at least one of the following is found:
+    - protobuf strings without explicit sanitization options (to enable or disable it)
+    - sanitization is defined on a disabled message.

+This parameter permits to stop CI/CD or build process.

-The parameter can be given as `--sanitize_out=enforce:...` or on the dedicated command line flag `--sanitize_opt=enforce`.
+It can be given as `--sanitize_out=strict:...` or on the dedicated command line flag `--sanitize_opt=strict`.

 ## Tests